Облачная платформаAdvanced

 CSS provides log query and log backup, enabling you to easily manage and analyze logs to efficiently locate faults, optimize performance, and enhance system security.

-• Log query: On the log management page of the CSS management console, you can query the latest 10,000 log records by node, log type, and other criteria.
-A maximum of 100 results are displayed, enabling you to quickly locate issues.
+• Log query: On the log management page of the CSS management console, you can query the latest log records by node, log type, and other criteria, so you can quickly locate or diagnose issues.

 • Log backup: Cluster logs are periodically synchronized to OBS buckets.
 You can download them for in-depth analysis at any time.
 You can configure custom log backup policies by specifying backup schedules and storage locations.
 The system backs up all critical logs, including run logs, slow query logs, and deprecation logs.
 They provide comprehensive data for auditing and troubleshooting purposes.